GustavoVCastro/win-us-deadkeys/README.md

 Start > Settings > Time & language > Language & region

-## Relevant disclaimers
+## Disclaimers
 - Keyboard layout tested on **Windows 10**.
 For now, it still lacks validation from **Windows 11**.
 - The Dead Keys on this Layout were configured having Portuguese or Spanish speakers in mind.
 Other languages might require aditional configuration.

 ## TODO
-Create a table hare with relevante keystrokes.
+Create a table here with relevant key combinations.